eladgunders/fastapi-todos/README.md

     $ touch .env

-Fill the following content with your configuration and Paste it into the file:
+Fill the following content with your configuration and paste it into the file:
 ```dotenv
 DB_CONN_STR=postgresql+asyncpg://<username>:<password>@<hostname>:5432/<db_name>
 ORIGINS=http://localhost:3000;http://127.0.0.1:8000